-Did you know that Canada, one of the world’s top 10 energy producers, ranked 6th out of 167 countries on the Economist Intelligence Unit’s Democracy Index 2018?
+Did you know that Canada, one of the world’s top 10 oil exporters, ranked 6th out of 167 countries on the Economist Intelligence Unit’s Democracy Index 2018?

 First published in 2006, this index has set out each year since to measure the “state of democracy” in these countries using 60 different indicators across five categories, including:

 The EIU found Canada to be one of 20 nations evaluated as a “full democracy” with a score of 9.15 out of 10.00, and that just 4.5% of the world’s population live in a country categorized as such.